audeering/audobject/docs/usage.rst

 This is not always handy,
 e.g. if we try to store the object to a lookup table, this would not work.
-Therefore, in can sometimes be useful to get a flatten version of the dictionary.
+Therefore, it can sometimes be useful to get a flattened version of the dictionary.

 .. code-block:: pycon